ad-freiburg/qlever/README.md

 where `<name>` is a name chosen by convention to match the dataset or variant you're building for.

-### 2a.
-Create or reuse an index
+### 2. Create or reuse an index
+#### Allow QLever to access the `/index` and `/input` volumes

-When running with user namespaces you may need to make the index folder accessible to e.g. the "nobody" user
+When running **with user namespaces** you may need to make the index folder accessible to the user the QLever process is mapped to on the host (e.g. nobody, see `/etc/subuid`)

     chmod -R o+rw ./index

+When running **without user namespaces**, the container will use a user with UID 1000 which on desktop Linux is almost always the first real user.
+If your UID is not 1000 add `-u "$(id -u):$(id -g)"` to `docker run` to let QLever execute as the current user.

+#### Use an existing index or create a new one
-For an existing index copy it into the ./index folder and make sure to either name it so that all files start with `index`  or set `-e INDEX_PREFIX=<prefix>` during docker run where `<prefix>` is the part of the index file names before the first `.`.
+For an existing index, copy it into the ./index folder and make sure to either name it so that all files start with `index`  or set `-e INDEX_PREFIX=<prefix>` during docker run where `<prefix>` is the part of the index file names before the first `.`.